knutia/Rancher_HA_install/README.md

 4. Swap is disabled
 5. Take snapshots prior to installations, this way you can install and revert to snapshot if needed

-# REPEAT FOR ALL 7 VMs
+# Repeat For All 4 VMs

 1. Add all nodes to the /etc/hosts hosts file includes name to IP mappings for VMs or DNS
 ~~~